First Tee Oregon – PGA Jr League

 PGA Jr. League Format

-Players compete in teams of 6-8 golfers, fostering teamwork, strategy, and skill development.
-Weekly practices are led by First Tee coaches who guide players through technical and strategic aspects of the game while helping them build confidence in a team setting.
+Players compete on teams of 6–8 golfers, fostering teamwork, strategy, and skill development.
+Weekly practices are led by First Tee coaches who help players improve their technical skills, course management, and confidence while preparing for team competition.

-Matches follow a scramble match play format, where two-player teams compete against pairs from other teams.
-Each match consists of 9 holes, broken into three 3-hole “flags,” with match points awarded for each flag won or tied.
-This format reduces pressure on a singular win-or-lose outcome, creating a fun, competitive experience while reinforcing strategic decision-making.
+Matches follow a scramble match play format, where two-player teams compete against pairs from opposing teams.
+Each 9-hole match is divided into three 3-hole “flags,” with points awarded for each flag won or tied.
+This format keeps every hole meaningful, reduces pressure on a single outcome, and creates a fun, competitive experience for players of all skill levels.

-Throughout the season, players earn points not just for match performance, but also for their engagement in practices, other golf activities, and demonstrating First Tee’s Key Commitments: Pursuing Goals, Growing Through Challenge, Collaborating with Others, Building a Positive Self-Identity, and Using Good Judgment.
-Points are tracked on a season-long leaderboard, culminating in The Campbell Cup finale.
+Throughout the season, players are recognized not only for their effort and sportsmanship, but also for demonstrating First Tee’s Key Commitments: Pursuing Goals, Growing Through Challenge, Collaborating with Others, Building a Positive Self-Identity, and Using Good Judgment.
+These life skills are woven into every practice and match, helping participants grow both as golfers and as individuals.

 Who can play?

-The league is open to youth, ages 7-13 who have basic foundational experience in golf.
+The 13U League is open to youth ages 7-13 who have basic foundational experience in golf.
 Some golf experience is necessary however however tournament experience or advanced skills are not required.
 This is an opportunity to learn about competitive golf in a fun, relaxed environment where youth will learn just as much about themselves as they will the game of golf!

 What is the cost and how do I register?